manoadamro/ubits/README.md

-# bitmask-rs
+# bitfield-rs

-Bitmasks for rust!
+Bitfields for rust!